 Before stepping up to lead CNYCN, Mr. Hickey spent ten years as a community development banker and philanthropic program manager with Deutsche Bank, providing loans and investments to leading nonprofit partners revitalizing low and moderate income communities throughout New York City and beyond.
 In this capacity, he helped build Deutsche Bank’s reputation as a corporate leader in areas as diverse as affordable housing, homeless housing, environmental sustainability, arts and economic development, and community organizing.

 Mr. Hickey has also held many volunteer leadership positions in philanthropy, the arts and community reinvestment.
-He currently serves as Chairperson Resident Composer for Downtown Art, and as a board member and Governance Chair for Broadway Housing Communities.
+He currently serves as Chairperson Resident Composer for Downtown Art, and as a board member for the Center for Urban Pedagogy.
 He was a founding board member of Sustainable South Bronx, has served on both boards for the affiliated Restored Homes and Neighborhood Restore.
-In addition, he has served as an advisor for the Federal Reserve Bank of New York Community Affairs Committee, the Naturally Occurring Cultural Districts Working Group, Enterprise Community Partners, the PRI Makers Network, the Corporation for Supportive Housing, the Neighborhood Opportunities Fund, and the New York City Workforce Development Funders Group, among others.
+In addition, he has served as an adviser for the Federal Reserve Bank of New York Community Affairs Committee, the Naturally Occurring Cultural Districts Working Group, Enterprise Community Partners, the PRI Makers Network, the Corporation for Supportive Housing, the Neighborhood Opportunities Fund, and the New York City Workforce Development Funders Group, among others.
 He is a frequent conference speaker and moderator, active blogger, and Instagrammer.

 Mr. Hickey has a B.A degree in English Literature from the Honors Tutorial College of Ohio University, and a Masters of Science in Social Work from the University of Wisconsin – Madison.
 He lives in Brooklyn with his wife, Ryan Gilliam, and is an active composer and musician writing rock and folk based musical theater.